Enhancing Adversarial Robustness via Score-Based Optimization: Methodology

-Since we have no information about the conditional distribution $p(\rvx_a|\rvx)$, we need a heuristic formulation for the first reconstruction term in (\ref{eq:upper_bound}).
-The simplest method is to initialize $\rvx$ by the adversarial sample $\rvx_a$ and use the Diff loss in (\ref{eq:diffusion}) to optimize over $\rvx$ directly, eliminating the constraint term.
-Randomized smoothing techniques typically assume that the perturbation $\delta$ follows a Gaussian distribution.
-Suppose the Gaussian assumption holds, we can instantiate the reconstruction term with the MSE between $\rvx$ and $\rvx_a$.
+In our work, we adopt the approach of setting $\Tilde{w}(t) = 1$ for convenience and performance as in previous studies~\cite{ddpm,graikos2022diffusion}.
+Since we have no information about the conditional distribution $p(\rvx_a|\rvx)$, we need a heuristic formulation for the first reconstruction term in (\ref{eq:ELBO}).
+The simplest method is to initialize $\rvx$ by the adversarial sample $\rvx_a$ and use the loss in (\ref{eq:denoise}) to optimize over $\rvx$ directly, eliminating the constraint term.
+The rationale behind this simplification is that leading $\rvx_a$ towards the mode of the $p_{\boldsymbol{\theta}}(\rvx)$ with the same ground-truth class label makes it easier for the natural classifier to produce a correct prediction.
+In this way, the loss function of our optimization process reduces to:

+Randomized smoothing techniques typically assume that the adversarial perturbation follows a Gaussian distribution.
+Suppose the Gaussian assumption holds, we can instantiate the reconstruction term with the mean squared error (MSE) between $\rvx$ and $\rvx_a$.
 The optimization objective converts to the following MSE loss:

-where $\lambda$ is a weighting hyperparameter to balance the two loss terms.
+where $\lambda$ is a weighting hyper-parameter to balance the two loss terms.